hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Even though it is hard, I will do it
+* FOCUS
+* Relax and throw punches, rest and try again
+* Studying is like training

 * What is the end goal?
+  * Need some reward
   * To be able to learn, explore, organize, and communicate them in an effective way
   * Speed
   * Strength